Ke Bani Crorepati

-Ke Bani Crorepati or KBC Bhojpuri was the one of 9 Indian Kaun Banega Crorepati versions for Bhojpuri-speaking peoples, based from original show Who Wants to Be a Millionaire? in UK.
+Ke Bani Crorepati or KBC Bhojpuri is the one of nine Indian Kaun Banega Crorepati versions for Bhojpuri-speaking peoples, based from British quiz show Who Wants to Be a Millionaire?.
 It was aired from 6 June to 29 July 2011, on Mahuaa TV channel.
 It was hosted by Shatrughan Sinha.
 Top prize was ₹ 1,00,00,000/-.

 Rules

 Main game

 In this show, the show appeared the clock.
 Each contestant had 30 seconds for questions 1-5 and 45 seconds for questions 6-10.
 From questions 11-15, the clock was absent and contestants can thinking how long as desired.

 Lifelines

 In this season, three lifelines used: